jccastrejon/exschema/README.md

 - - - -

 ##### Tests #####
-You can test our tool with the following [test applications](http://exschema.googlecode.com/files/ExSchema-tests-0.1.4.zip) (14 open source+2 industrial).
+You can test our tool with the following [test applications](http://exschema.googlecode.com/files/ExSchema-tests-0.1.5.zip).
 The ExSchema results are inside each project, in the exschema_results directory.

 ###### Notes ######
 We have tested the latest implementation on Mac OS X 10.8 and on Ubuntu 12.04